johnfairh/Bebop/Fw2020/test/notes.md

 * Tables
   * Free tables double-bordered outside and around headings, otherwise single bordered, striped rows - first row unstriped
-  * Param tables same, param name right/top-aligned, fullwidth
+  * Param tables no border, no stripe.
+Param name right/top-aligned, fullwidth
-* Pre blocks scroll horizontally, no wrap
+* Pre blocks scroll horizontally, no wrap, low-contrast background, slightly smaller text
+* Inline code have no special background

 # Aux nav

 * Vertical subordinate to article title
+* Titles dimmer than body text
 * Topics links are blue, underline on hover, word-wrap with indent
 * Actions links are body and glow on hover.
-* 'expand' and 'swift' buttons switch to their inverse on use.
+* 'open' and 'Swift' buttons switch to their inverse on use.

 # Footer